Unit 1 - Practice Quiz

 C. Minimum Technical Testing Requirement

-D. Mean Time To Repair (or Recovery)
+D. Maximum Time To Release

 17 Which of the following is a technical challenge in adopting DevOps?

-A. Excessive automation capabilities
+B. Excessive automation capabilities

-B. Legacy infrastructure and monolithic applications
+C. Legacy infrastructure and monolithic applications

 D. Having version control